Jill St. John: Career

-Other activities
+Avocation

-In 1972, St. John largely left Hollywood behind and moved to Aspen, Colorado, where she focused on personal interests and cooking.
+In 1972, St. John largely left Hollywood behind and moved to Aspen, where she focused on personal interests and cooking.
+She is among the celebrities credited with increasing the popularity of the town along with Goldie Hawn and Jack Nicholson.

 Her interest in cooking eventually led to her becoming a culinary personality, appearing in monthly cooking segments on ABC-TV's Good Morning America and her writing a column in USA Weekend magazine through the 1980s.
-This culminated in authoring The Jill St. John Cookbook (1987), a collection of healthy recipes and some anecdotes.
+This culminated in authoring The Jill St. John Cookbook (1987), a healthy, but not health food, collection of recipes and some anecdotes.

 St. John also developed a handmade Angora sweater business, and became interested in orchid growing, skiing, hiking, river rafting, camping, and gardening.
 In 1987, she said "I'm a mountain gal now.
 I love the outdoors and I love harvesting and using fresh vegetables and herbs."

+A 2005 skiing accident forced her to give up the sport and curtailed her dream of becoming "the oldest woman on the ski lift."

+Charity work

-St. John is founder of the Aunts Club, a Rancho Mirage-based group of women who contribute at least $1,000 per year to provide financial support for a child.
+During the Vietnam War, St. John entertained American soldiers at United Service Organizations (USO) shows.
+She is founder of the Aunts Club, a Rancho Mirage-based group of women who contribute at least $1,000 per year to provide financial support for a child.
+In 2015, she and her husband auctioned off a private lunch to raise money for Aspen Film.
+St. John has also made donations to Aspen Community Foundation.

+Politics

+St. John ran unsuccessfully in 2023 for a seat on the board of the Aspen Fire Department.
+She is a Republican.